OdyseeTeam/chainquery/README.md

 ## Configuration

-Chainquery can be[configured](/config/default/chainqueryconfig.toml)via toml file.
+Chainquery can be [configured](/config/default/chainqueryconfig.toml)via toml file.

 ## Running from Source